hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

        --server-port               Port on which graphql-engine should be served (default: 8080)

-       --access-key                Secret access key, required to access this instance.
+       --admin-secret              Admin secret key, required to access this instance.
                                    If specified client needs to send 'X-Hasura-Admin-Secret' header